Reservoir railway station

-Reservoir railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+Reservoir station is a railway station operated by Metro Trains Melbourne on the Mernda line, which is part of the Melbourne rail network.
 It serves the north-eastern suburb of Reservoir, in Melbourne, Victoria, Australia.
 Reservoir is an elevated premium station, featuring an island platform with two faces.
 It opened on 8 October 1889, with the current station provided in December 2019.

 Initially opened as Preston-Reservoir, the station was given its current name of Reservoir on 1 December 1909.

 History

 Reservoir station opened when the Inner Circle line was extended from North Fitzroy station.
 On 23 December of the same year, the line was further extended to Epping.
 Like the suburb, the station was named after the three reservoirs that were built south-east of the station, in 1864, 1909 and 1913 respectively.
 The reservoirs were constructed to hold Melbourne's water supply from the Yan Yean Reservoir.

 The station was originally the terminus for suburban services on the Whittlesea line.
 The line was duplicated in December 1910 and, in July 1921, Reservoir became the terminus for suburban electric trains.
 In 1924, an eighth-metre-long turntable was provided at the station, to turn the AEC railmotor which operated between Reservoir and Whittlesea, making two trips a day.
 In December 1929, electric train services were extended from Reservoir to Thomastown and, in 1940, the turntable was abolished.

 In 1959, duplication of the line to Keonpark station was provided.
 In 1963, manually operated boom barriers replaced hand-operated gates at the former High Street level crossing, which was at the down end of the station.
 In 1967, the former ground-level station buildings were provided, replacing the original structures.

 In the early hours of 13 July 1975, a deliberately-lit fire damaged Harris motor 567M and Tait motor 345M, both of which were stabled at the station.
 On 29 December 1980, Harris backing trailer 533BT, which was in a consist operating the 23:15 down service to Epping, was damaged by fire as it arrived at the station.

 On 18 December 1986, a number of sidings and signals were abolished.
 On 1 April 1987, further sidings were abolished.
 On 8 May 1988, the former signal box and interlocked frame were abolished.
 Also abolished were two crossovers at the up and down ends of the station, as well as the double line block signalling system between Reservoir and Keon Park, which was replaced with automatic three-position signalling.
 Pedestrian gates were also installed at the former station pedestrian crossing, which was at the down end, and at the former High Street level crossing.
 Two months earlier, the double line block system between Bell and Reservoir had been abolished.